ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 Mixin classes don't have an `__init__(self)` method.
 This is because mixin classes are not meant to be initialized with arguments; instead, they are meant to use the arguments from the class inheriting the mixin class.

-Mixin class methods have `self` as parameter.
+Mixin class methods have `self` as a parameter.
 This is because when we call a mixin class from another class, the mixin inherits the latter's methods and attributes denoted by `self`.
-By including the `self` attribute in the mixin class functions, we are specifying that said function should inherit whichever methods and attributes are specified on the calling class.
+By including the `self` attribute in the mixin class functions, we specify that said function should inherit whichever methods and attributes are specified on the calling class.

 We include `# type: ignore` at the end of specific lines.
 This statement tells our Python debugger to ignore errors on the current line we're in.
 There are multiple reasons why we're using this technique:
 - By design, a mixin class does not explicitly inherit attributes from a "parent class".
 We may notice that mixin classes are not declared as a conventional child class would be declared (i.e. `MyClass(ParentClass):`)

 We included `if name == main` in all modules.
-This snippet is a key part when working with internal module imports; when we create a module and import it from another script, the Python interpreter will automatically execute it upon import.
+This snippet is key when working with internal module imports; when we create a module and import it from another script, the Python interpreter will automatically execute it upon import.
 We don't want that.
-Instead, we would like our imports to be executed upon explicitly calling them.
-By implementing `if name == main` on our modules, we are making sure that the modules only run if they are explicitly executed from a shell, for example, or upon function calling inside another script.
+Instead, we would like our imports executed upon explicitly calling them.
+By implementing `if name == main` on our modules, we ensure that they only run if explicitly executed from a shell, for example, or upon function calling inside another script.

 Now that we have our modules defined, we can package them.

 ---

 # Packages
-As mentioned before, we will express our packages as folders inside `src`.
-For a folder to be used as a package, we need to include a special file,  `__init__.py`, inside each package folder.
-This way, we will be able to import entire packages across files without needing to import each module explicitly; when we import a folder as package from another file, the Python interpreter calls `__init__.py` which includes all imported modules as part of the package.
+As mentioned, we will express our packages as folders inside `src`.
+For a folder to be used as a package, we must include a special file,  `__init__.py`, inside each folder.
+This way, we can import entire packages across files without needing to import each module explicitly; when we import a folder as a package from another file, the Python interpreter calls `__init__.py`, which includes all imported modules as part of the package.

 The basic structure of an `__init__.py` file is very simple; we import the modules we wish to include in the package, along with the classes we wish to use in other files: